Facing my fears at the Kumbh Mela, the world’s largest spiritual gathering

 In 2010, I attended the Kumbh Mela in Haridwar and had one of the peak moments of my life.
 This is the story of how I experienced the true purpose of spiritual rituals and faced my biggest fear at the Kumbh Mela on April 14, 2010 in Haridwar.

-The 2019 Kumbh Mela is being held in Prayagraj from January 14 to March 4, 2019.
-You can learn more about the event and the schedule on the Uttar Pradesh Tourism website.
+The Maha Kumbh Mela is scheduled to be held in Haridwar starting in January 2021.
+You can learn more about the event on the Uttarakhand Tourism website.

 The meaning of rituals and the Kumbh Mela